novasntnl/cybersecurity-journey/README.md

 - (ISC)² Certified in Cybersecurity (CC) – ETA January 2026
 - Fortinet NSE 1–4 – ETA January 2026
 - TryHackMe Certificates (in progress)
+- Completed 27 hands-on labs and ranked 2nd in the Bronze League on Google Cloud Skills Boost as part of the Google Cybersecurity Professional Certificate.

 - ➡️ [Find certificates in `certificates`](certificates)_

 ---